netlify/netlify-dev-plugin/README.md

 This is how we pull down your build environment variables and manage your addons on your local machine.

 ## Usage

-*Watch [a 10 minute intro](https://www.youtube.com/watch?v=pIOOJD4z-Qo&feature=youtu.be) video on how to use Netlify Dev on your project.*

 - `netlify dev` start a local dev server for the build tool you're using
 - `netlify dev:exec <command>` runs a shell command within the netlify dev environment